on December 31st, 2021 (JST) current information.

 Video and DVD

 When purchasing video software such as DVD, BD or VCD, take note of both the broadcasting system and the region code.
 The broadcasting system in Japan is NTSC and China is PAL.
-To play PAL in Japan, a PAL compatible VCR, video player and TV, or a video player that can convert PAL into NTSC is required (BD is compatible with both).
-The DVD region code for China is 6 and Japan is 2, and the BD code for China is C and Japan is A (does not apply to VHS and VCD).
+To play PAL in Japan, a PAL compatible video player and TV, or a video player that can convert PAL into NTSC is required (BD is compatible with both).
+The DVD region code for China is 6 and Japan is 2, and the BD code for China is C and Japan is A (does not apply to VCD).
 Although the code for the video software and video player must match in order to be played, it can still be played if either is all-region compatible.

 How to phone